osteele/posenet-pubsub/README.md

 On my 2019 15" MacBook Pro, `publisher.html` runs at 20 frames per second (fps).
 (It runs as slowly as 5fps on an older or less powerful computer.)

-`baseline.html`runs PoseNet and at 13fps and `requestAnimationFrame` at 27fps.
+For comparison, `baseline.html` runs PoseNet and at 13fps and `requestAnimationFrame` at 27fps.

 `subscriber.html` runs at 60fps, with `publisher.html` running at the same time.
 It’s only getting new PoseNet data at 20fps, but since it’s running the